-The product is provided as a solution in 0.01 M phosphate buffered saline, pH 7.4, containing 15 mM sodium azide as a preservative.
+Solution in 0.01 M phosphate buffered saline, pH 7.4, containing 15 mM sodium azide as a preservative.

 Precautions and Disclaimer

 This product is for R&D use only, not for drug, household, or other uses.
 Please consult the Material Safety Data Sheet for information regarding hazards and safe handling practices.